The theme for our 2017 Virginia Woolf Summer Course was Woolf's Rooms.

 Supervisions last for one hour.
-Students meet in very small groups (usually 3 students) with a Cambridge supervisor to discuss the topic of the day, looking closely at the text of the day.
+Students meet in very small groups (usually 3 or 4 students) with a Cambridge supervisor to discuss the topic of the day, looking closely at the text of the day.
 Weather permitting, some supervisions can take place in Homerton's beautiful gardens.

 Every day there will be time to spend reading Woolf, to reflect upon the work covered so far, and to prepare for the next day's work.
 A rare chance to immerse yourself in Woolf's writings and to take the time to read and think.

 There will be a visit to the Fitzwilliam Museum to see the original manuscript of A Room of One's Own with one of our expert guides.
 We also hope to visit King's College, which has interesting Woolf connections, and is seen as a model for the men's college described in A Room of One's Own.
 We will visit the rooms at Girton and Newnham Colleges in which Woolf gave talks in 1928.
 Some free time is included in the schedule, so you may visit other Cambridge colleges, museums, and Heffers bookshop, walk to Grantchester, or go punting.